 Wahine Walking

-The presentation for the Golden Foot Walking Awards 2018 was on June 26, 2018.
-Our key sponsor from the last awards was again our sponsor - thank you WSP Opus
+Our key sponsor from the last awards will again sponsor the awards this year - thank you WSP Opus

 Whananaki footbridge, Whangarei District Council details here